 - Master of Art with Concentrations in Art History or Studio Art (MA)

 - Master of Fine Arts - in Ceramics, Drawing, Painting, Photography, Printmaking, and Sculpture (MFA)

 Q: Do I need to have a portfolio?

 A: Freshmen: A portfolio review is not a requirement for admission at the freshman level for inclusion in the BA program.
-Students may submit a portfolio in challenge foundations courses (105, 106 and/or 108).
+Students may place out of foundations courses with AP scores over "3".
+Students may also submit a portfolio-challenge for foundations courses (105, 106 and/or 108).
 The submitted portfolio should be 8-10 digital images that represent work of the quality the school would expect of a student who successfully completed the course being challenged.
 In order for a student to be considered a Bachelor of Fine Arts candidate, the student must successfully pass the BFA Review, which is held each semester.
 Generally this occurs during their third year of study.

 Transfer students: Please contact the School of Art to schedule a transcript review.

 Graduate Students: Graduate applicants must send a portfolio with their application, along with a resumé, statement, and inventory list.
 Your portfolio must have 20 images using JPEG format.
 We strongly recommend a campus visit.